Diyaa-Gubarah/TMDb/ReadMe.md

 3. ```npm install```

-4. After the installation is complete, you can run the application on an Android emulator: ```npm run android``` To run this application, follow the steps below:
+4. After the installation is complete, you can run the application on an Android emulator using: ```npm run android```